 If, after a major has been declared, the student wishes to change to a different field (or add another field of study to the existing one), a Change of Major form must be filed.
-The form may be obtained in the Office of College Advising or John Hubbard Hall.
+The form may be obtained in the Office of College Advising or the Office of Academic Records and Registrar in John Hubbard Hall.
 The form must be completed and returned to the Office of Academic Records and Registrar.
 When a major is changed, the new department advisor must sign the form.